population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 effect, the likelihood of operating a non-farm family business in the medium run decreased by seven percentage points after the first lockdown (column 2).
-However, the second lockdown did not impact family business in the medium run, even though this coincided with the drought.
+However, the second lockdown did not impact family business in the medium run, even though this coincided with the drier spell.

 Given the overall decrease in market work, it is useful to understand whether individuals, who were able to continue work during the